Family Educational Rights and Privacy Act (FERPA)

 Directory information is information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed.
 The Corcoran College of Art + Design has designated the following information as directory information: student’s name, participation in officially recognized activities, thesis titles, addresses, telephone listings, e-mail addresses, photographs, degrees and awards received, date and place of birth, field of study, dates of attendance, enrollment status (full- or part-time, undergraduate or graduate), and the most recent school attended.
 No other information will be released without a student’s prior written consent, including disclosure of information to parents or family members.
 Special requests can be made by students to withhold the release of directory information, or to authorize release of information to third parties such as parents.

-Request for non-disclosure: If you do not want the Corcoran to disclose your directory information from your education records without your prior written consent, you must notify the Office of the Registrar in writing each year prior to the first day of fall classes.
+Request for non-disclosure: Students who do not want the Corcoran to disclose their directory information from their education records without their prior written consent must notify the Office of the Registrar in writing each year prior to the first day of fall classes.